As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 1. Pigmentation

-By far the most common cause of black spots in the gums is a build up of a dark pigment called melanin.
+By far the most common cause of black spots in the gums is a buildup of a dark pigment called melanin.
 This is normal and of no concern.
 Pigment spots can be present from birth but can also develop as a dog ages.
-These spots don’t cause the dog any discomfort and will not bleed or ulcerate.
-They tend to remain the same over a dog’s lifetime.
-Dogs with dark skin and fur are more likely to have them.
-In the photo below, we can see that this dog has salmon pink gums, as well as a good amount of normal, dark pigmentation.
+In the photo below, we can see that this dog has salmon pink gums, as well as a good amount of normal, dark pigmentation:

 Black spots on gums due to hyperpigmentation